 • Curriculum year 2

-In the second year, you will deepen your knowledge of intercultural and international business communication.
+In the second year, you will deepen your knowledge of intercultural and international business communication and can choose to specialise in your area of choice.
 You will also expand on your knowledge of conducting an academic research study.
+In the minor space, you decide for yourself how you want to fill part of your programme.
 Please note that the programme structure and courses might change over time.

 Please note that this study programme is for prospective students.
 Current students can find their programme in the course guide